-Put simply, natural whole foods support gut health by lowering inflammation in the body.
-That’s because these foods are high in antioxidants, which do battle against free radicals and prevent your cells from suffering oxidative damage.
+Put simply, natural whole foods support gut health by helping your body function optimally.
+That’s because these foods are high in antioxidants, which do battle against free radicals and support your cells against oxidative damage.

-Oxidative stress negatively affects your gut microbiome.
-So bringing in the antioxidants as a front line of defense will allow your microbiome to thrive instead of being under attack.
+Oxidative stress can negatively affect your gut microbiome.
+So bringing in the antioxidants as a front line of defense can allow your microbiome to thrive instead of being under attack.

 Steamed leafy greens

 Leafy green vegetables are like the superheroes of the food world.
-From providing essential vitamins and minerals to helping reduce inflammation, it seems like there’s nothing they can’t do.
+From providing essential vitamins and minerals to helping support against inflammation, it seems like there’s nothing they can’t do.
 We’re talking about collard greens, chard, kale, and spinach, oh my!